nengxu/dolphin/README.md

     $ gem install dolphin

+### Generator for dolphin executable

 Run generator from your Rails application:

     $ bin/rails g dolphin:install

 This will create an executable script as bin/dolphin.

+### Generator for Puma config

+Run generator from your Rails application:

+    $ bin/rails g dolphin:puma

+This will create a config file for Puma as config/puma.rb.

 ## Configuration

+### Config for dolphin executable

 Edit the bin/dolphin script generated as above to adjust settings.
 Please refer to detailed comments inside the script.
 Minimum config would require the following: